kickstarter/ios-oss/README.md

 1. Install Xcode.
 We currently support XCode 14.3 Swift 5.8.
 2. Clone this repository.
+3. Run `make bootstrap` to install tools and dependencies.

 &#42; To provide a mock version that serves up hard-coded data immediately, set `KsApi.Secrets.isOSS` = `true`.